Morris Park Racecourse: History

 A few days before he died in May 1895, John Morris leased the racecourse, with an option to purchase, to the Westchester Racing Association.
 Although the 1½ mile racecourse was modified to a one-mile circuit to allow for better spectator viewing, a lack of patronage by high society members meant the clubhouse was usually empty.
 By 1902, the decline in attendance resulted in the decision to close Morris Park Racecourse.

 The final day of races was held on October 15, 1904, and racing shifted to the new Belmont Park the following year.

 After its closure, the Morris Park Racecourse was used for automobile racing but a few years later the Morris heirs sold the property to real estate developers.
 The new owners ran into financial problems which resulted in the track being taken over by the City of New York in 1907.
-The city then leased it for two years to the Aeronautic Society of New York who hosted the first public air show on the grounds.
+The city then leased it for two years to the Aeronautic Society of New York who used it as an aerodrome and hosted the first public air show on the grounds.
 In June 1909, Glenn H. Curtiss put on a flying exhibition at Morris Park.

 On April 10, 1910 a fire ravaged much of the stables and nearby facilities.
 Three years later the property was auctioned off to developers who would subdivide the land into building lots.
 As late as 1921 the clubhouse was still intact when it was sold as part of a 14-lot package to a company who converted it for use as a factory to manufacture ornamental iron.